Pickens County License Hearing Guide

 What It Is

-The ALR hearing is a separate administrative proceeding from your criminal DUI case.
-Its sole purpose is to determine whether the SCDMV has sufficient grounds to suspend your driver's license.
+The Administrative License Revocation (ALR) hearing, conducted by the OMVH, is a separate legal proceeding from your criminal DUI case.
+The purpose of the hearing is to determine whether the SCDMV had sufficient legal grounds to suspend your license.

-- Lower Burden of Proof than Criminal Trial: The burden of proof at an ALR hearing is lower than in a criminal trial.
-The SCDMV only needs to show "preponderance of the evidence" (more likely than not) that the suspension is justified, rather than "beyond a reasonable doubt" required in criminal court.
+The burden of proof at an ALR hearing is lower than in a criminal trial.
+The OMVH only needs to show that it's more likely than not (a preponderance of the evidence) that the suspension was justified.

 How to Prepare

-- Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage (if available), or any documentation that might challenge the officer's account of the events.
+- Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage (if available), or any documentation that challenges the basis for the suspension.

 Possible Outcomes